History of the foreign relations of the United Kingdom: Naval race with Germany

 After 1805 the dominance of Britain's Royal Navy was unchallenged; in the 1890s Germany decided to match it.
 Grand Admiral Alfred von Tirpitz (1849–1930) dominated German naval policy from 1897 until 1916.
-Before the German Empire formed in 1871, Prussia never had a real navy, nor did the other German states.
 Tirpitz turned the modest little fleet into a world-class force that could threaten the British Royal Navy.
 The British responded with new technology typified by the Dreadnought revolution.
 It made every battleship obsolete and, supplemented by the global network of coaling stations and telegraph cables, enabled Britain to stay well in the lead in naval affairs.

 At about the same time Britain developed the use of fuel oil in warships instead of coal.
 The naval benefits of oil were significant, making ships cheaper to build and run, giving them greater range, and removing strategic limitations imposed by the need for frequent stops at coaling stations.
 Britain had plenty of coal but no oil, and it had relied on American and Dutch oil suppliers, so its foreign policy made it a high priority.
 At the prompting of Admiral John Fisher, this was addressed by Winston Churchill, beginning with the Royal Commission on Fuel and Engines of 1912.
 Urgency was applied when it was learned that Germany was organising a supply of oil in the Middle East.
 Britain secured its own supplies through foreign policy and its 1914 purchase of a controlling, 51% stake in the Anglo-Persian Oil Company, of which BP is successor.

 First World War

-Besides providing soldiers and fleets, one of Britain's most important roles was financing the war, with large-scale loans and grants to France, Russia, Italy and others.
+Besides providing soldiers, munitions and fleets, one of Britain's most important roles was financing the war, with large-scale loans and grants to France, Russia, Italy and others.
 It tried to stay on friendly relations with the United States, which sold large quantities of raw materials and food, and provided large-scale loans.
 Germany was so convinced that the United States as a neutral was playing a decisive role, that it began unrestricted submarine warfare against the United States, which it knew it would lead to American entry into the war in April 1917.
 The United States then took over Britain's financial role, loaning large sums to Britain, France, Russia, Italy and the others.
 The US demanded repayment after the war, but did negotiate better terms for Britain.
 Finally in 1931, all debt payments were suspended.